 Inspired by Virginia Woolf’s A Room of One’s Own, Anne started Womenspaces, a blog about home, family and personal relationships.
 We continue that tradition here, profiling pieces written by women who have come together through Richardson Media Group.

 I am more than just one single story.
-I am built upon a foundation made up of multiple experiences, feelings, interactions, victories and accomplishments.
+I am built upon a foundation of multiple experiences, feelings, interactions, victories and accomplishments.
 Each one of my life milestones is a story that contributes to the sum total of me.